An important asset has broken down. What now?

 When equipment breaks down, everything from your productivity to your bottom line is disrupted.
-Managers recognize the need for a quick and effective solution.
-The difficult question, becomes whether to repair or replace the equipment that is breaking down.
+Your team needs a quick and effective solution.
+The difficult question arises- should you try for a repair, or replace the asset outright?

-Replacing equipment is the larger investment, and this can lead some managers to choose to repair the equipment instead of replacing it.
-But the costs that go along with frequent breakdowns — lower productivity, defective output, rising labor costs, and unmet production schedules — can sometimes be greater than the cost of just replacing the equipment.
+Replacing equipment is the larger investment, so many technicians choose to repair the equipment instead of replacing it.
+But the costs that go along with frequent breakdowns — lower productivity, defective output, rising labor costs, and unmet production schedules — can sometimes be greater than the cost of replacing the equipment outright.

-Leaving it all to guesswork can be a costly and dangerous approach.
-If you aren’t properly using a CMMS system (computerized maintenance management system), you’ll be forced to make decisions reactively, and as soon as something breaks down, you’ll need to make a quick decision on what to do.
+Leaving your decisions to guesswork can be a costly and dangerous approach.
+If you aren’t using a CMMS system (computerized maintenance management system) effectively, you’ll be forced to make decisions reactively, and as soon as something breaks down, you’ll need to make a quick decision on what to do.
 With productivity plummeting, your decision will likely be made from an emotional standpoint, rather than solid data to support your decision.